dscout/immunid/README.md

 function handleChangeTag(tag) {
   // tag is the model instance that has changed
-  // the value of `this` is bound to the store
+  // `this` value is implicitly bound to the store
 }

 var myTag = store.get('tags', 42).then(function(tag) {
-  store.on('tags:change', handleChangeTag); // subscribe event handler
+  store.on('tags:changed', handleChangeTag); // subscribe
 });

 myTag.set({ name: 'banana' }); // calls handleChangeTag
 myTag.unset('name');           // calls handleChangeTag
 myTag.clear();                 // calls handleChangeTag

-store.off('tags:change', handleChangeTag); // unsubscribe event handler
+store.off('tags:changed', handleChangeTag); // unsubscribe
 ```

 Set the event handler's `this` value with the third argument to `on`: